jysui123/esql/README.md

 - using elasticsearch's SQL translate API to translate sql to dsl
 - using our library to convert sql to dsl
-- query local elasticsearch server with both dsls, check the results are identical
+- query local elasticsearch server with both dsls, check the results are identical However, since ES's SQL api is still experimental, there are many features not supported well.
+For such queries, testing is mannual.

 Features not covered yet:
 - `LIKE`, `REGEXP` keyword: ES V6.5's sql api does not support regex search but only wildcard (only support shell wildcard `%` and `_`)
 - some aggregations are tested by manual check since ES's sql api does not support them well

 To run test locally:
-- download elasticsearch v6.5 (optional: kibana v6.5) and unzip
+- download elasticsearch v6.5 (optional: kibana v6.5) and unzip them
 - run `chmod u+x start_service.sh test.sh`
 - run `./start_service.sh <elasticsearch_path> <kibana_path>` to start a local elasticsearch server (by default, elasticsearch listens port 9200, kibana listens port 5600)
-- optional: modify `sqls.txt` to add custom SQL queries as test cases
-- run `python gen_test_date.py -dcmi <number of documents> <missingRate>` to customize testing data set
+- run `python gen_test_date.py -dmi 1 1000 20` to insert 1000 documents to the local es
-- run `./test.sh` to run all the test cases
+- run `./test.sh TestSQL` to run all the test cases in `/testcases/sqls.txt`
 - generated dsls are stored in `dslsPretty.txt` for reference

+To customize test cases:
+- modify `testcases/sqls.txt`
+- run `python gen_test_date.py -h` for guides on how to insert custom data into your lcoal es
+- invalid query test cases are in `testcases/sqlsInvalid.txt`

 ## ES V2.x vs ES V6.5